 To address this, CMS issued its 2019 Physician Fee Schedule and Quality Payment Program.
 It refines and clarifies reimbursement terms for certain services, including the implementation of new CPT codes.
 These were further refined in the 2020 Medicare Physician Fee Schedule Final Rule (2020 Final Rule).

 For providers to be reimbursed for RPM services, they need to meet these requirements:

-- A physician or a non-physician practitioner must have ordered the RPM.
+- The RPM must be ordered by a physician or a non-physician practitioner.
 This needs to be well-documented in the patient’s medical records.

-- For CPT 99454, the device used to generate and transmit daily recording of a patient’s physiologic data or create relevant alerts must be capable of processing said data, fault-free and in good working condition.
+- For CPT 99454, the device used to generate and transmit daily monitoring of a patient’s medical data (or a device that creates relevant alerts) must be capable of processing the data, in a fault-free manner.
+It must be in good working condition.

-- For CPT 99453 and 99454, there is no assigned wRVU or any practitioner work needed to bill for such services.
+- For CPT 99453 and 99454, there does not need assigned wRVU or any practitioner work needed to bill for such services.

 Also, practitioners need to obtain their patient’s consent to provide RPM services.
 This should be duly reflected in their patient’s medical record.

 With these steps in place, RPM can prove highly convenient, effective, and cost-effective for both the patient and the provider.